shuhuiluo/fastnum/doc/LIB.md

 Rounding is applied when a result coefficient has more significant digits than the value of precision.
-In this case the result coefficient is shortened to precision digits and may then be incremented by one (which may require a further shortening), depending on the rounding algorithm selected and the remaining digits of the original coefficient.
+In this case the result coefficient is shortened to precision digits and may then be incremented by one (which may require further shortening), depending on the rounding algorithm selected and the remaining digits of the original coefficient.
 The exponent is adjusted to compensate for any shortening.